PaulKinlan/paul.kinlan.me/content/en/2010-12-06-chrome-extension-adding-context-menus.markdown

 simply call the &ldquo;chrome.tabs.create&rdquo; API that we used in the first post in the tutorial.</p>

 <p>And that is it.
-We now have context menu&rsquo;s happily integrated in to our
+We now have context menu's happily integrated in to our
 awesome extension.
 Unless I can think of any more subtle and useful things to include in the extension, then I think this is the last post&hellip;&hellip;.. hmm, I hear the Omnibar API is released from experimental.</p>